ZESCODE/zes-dash-v3/ARENA_PROMPT.md

 https://github.com/ZESCODE/frost-cards

 · Background: #0a0a0a with subtle radial gradient in top‑right.
-· Cards: bg-black/40), backdrop-blur-xl, border border- frost blue, rounded-2xl, shadow‑lg.
+· Cards: bg-black/40), backdrop-blur-xl, border border- frost card, rounded-2xl, shadow‑lg.
 · Accent: frost blue – for headers, badges, active links, progress bars.
 · Sidebar: width ~240px, dark , with 11 icons (one for each page).
 Use appropriate lucide-react icons:
   · Dashboard: LayoutDashboard